PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 </br>

-## Implementation on Jetson Nano
+## Implementation of Jetson Nano

-To implement pre-trained models, it is necessary to copy the file with weights called last.pt.
-This should be pasted in the project with weights directory on Jetson Nano.
+To implement pre-trained models, it is necessary to copy the file with weights called _last.pt_.
+This should be pasted in the project with the weights directory on Jetson Nano.
 In order to run and check out pre-trained object detector in live-time on a web camera, type the following command: